 If you’ve already made a claim for economic recovery to the insurance company but haven’t received the recompense you believe you deserve, your next step is a negligence lawsuit against the driver.
 You have a legal right to sue the at-fault driver for the personal injuries that were caused by the crash, including aggravation of pre-existing injuries.
 Most states do not allow you to sue the insurance company directly, however.

 What if the At-Fault Driver Doesn’t Have Insurance?

 If the other driver doesn’t have insurance coverage, you have one of two options.
 First, you can attempt to sue the driver personally.
 Keep in mind: many drivers who don’t carry insurance may also not have many assets from which to draw upon to pay for a lawsuit.
 Hence, even if you win a case against the driver, you may not be able to recover regardless.

 Your second option is to make a claim with your own insurance company under your uninsured motorist benefits.
 One important thing to know is that uninsured motorist benefits cannot exceed the amount of your primary coverage.
 For example, if you have $150,000 in coverage, you can only have up to $150,000 in uninsured benefits, period.

 Who Do I Sue After an Accident: Related Resources

 Being injured in a car accident is bad enough.
 Dealing with a runaround from the insurance companies can be even worse.
 If you have injuries and the other parties’ insurance company won’t pay up, you may need to bring a lawsuit against the driver.
-A great first step in learning more about this process is get a free case review from an injury attorney in your area today.
-An attorney will be able to provide you with an initial claim review and help you determine if you should initiate a lawsuit.
+A great first step is to meet with an experienced motor vehicle accident attorney near you.